Why illustrate an article about how to stop someone from snoring with a picture of Charles Atlas?

 You can wear earplugs, after all.

-Snoring can lead to a number of other problems like a greater incidence of diabetes, broken marriages, cardiac problems, injuries, mental health difficulties, headaches, fetal problems in pregnancy, and weighing too much.
+Snoring can lead to a number of other problems like a greater incidence of diabetes, broken marriages, cardiac problems, injuries, mental health difficulties, headaches, fetal problems in pregnancy, and obesity.

 If you’re able to stop someone from snoring, you’re helping them out.
 Negative consequences can be far-reaching.